 - Curry powder- rich in antioxidants!
 There are many different variations of curry powder that you can buy from the store.
 Each one will add a unique flavor to this dish.
 I use a standard mild curry powder.

-- Mango chutney- the sweetness of the chutney nicely balances out the spice of the curry powder.
+- Mango chutney- the sweetness of the mango chutney nicely balances out the spice of the curry powder.
 You can substitute apricot preserves or honey.

 - Lemon juice- adds brightness to round out the sweet and savory flavors